joe-cheung/joe-cheung.github.io/_posts/2021-08-15-Why-You-Should-Use-A-Password-Manager.md

 tags: software cryptography finished
 wordcount: 1843
 ---
-_[I declare no conflict of interest.
-I’m just a happy user of Bitwarden and Authy; they’re free anyway.]_
+_I declare no conflict of interest.
+I’m just a happy user of Bitwarden and Authy (they’re free anyway)._

 1. TOC
 {:toc}